Keeping Workplaces Safe

 - Sexual harassment victims are always women.
 In fact, both men and women can be victims of sexual harassment.

 - Sexual harassment perpetrators are always workplace superiors.
 The truth is that superiors, coworkers and even subordinates can be perpetrators of sexual harassment against you.

 - If I’m not part of the conversation, I’m not a victim.
 Even if you simply overhear a joke that demeans women or a comment that is negative toward men, if the joke or comment negatively affects you, you may be considered a victim of sexual harassment.

 - Perpetrators of sexual harassment always victimize members of the opposite sex.
 Sexual harassment can happen to anyone and be perpetrated by anyone.
 There are examples of women sexually harassing other women and men sexually harassing other men.

-Help for Victims of Sexual Harassment Harassment does not have to be of a sexual nature necessarily.
+Harassment does not have to be of a sexual nature necessarily.
 For example, an employer cannot make offensive comments about a particular gender in general.
-While the law does not prohibit simple teasing, offhand comments, or isolated incidents that are not very serious, the law does prohibit such conduct if it is so frequent or severe that it creates a hostile work environment or when it results in an employee’s firing, demotion, or lack of promotion.
-If you believe that you have been harassed at your workplace, please contact the lawyers at Burnett Law, P.A. for a free consultation.
+While the law does not prohibit simple teasing, offhand comments or isolated incidents that are not very serious, the law does prohibit such conduct if it is so frequent or severe that it creates a hostile work environment or when it results in an employee’s firing, demotion or lack of promotion.
+If you believe that you have been harassed at your workplace, please contact the lawyers at Burnett Law, P.A., for a free consultation.